openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 ### Display case

-The display case consists of two halfes, `DisplayCaseTop` and `DisplayCaseBottom`.
+The display case consists of two halfs, `DisplayCaseTop` and `DisplayCaseBottom`.
 The display case contains the I2C display and a push button and is attached to the main device with a cable that exits through a hole in the bottom part.

-The bottom part contains 3 threaded heatset inserts and a pocket for two 20x10x1.9mm neodymium magnets.
+The bottom part contains 3 threaded heat-set inserts and a pocket for two 20x10x1.9mm neodymium magnets.
 The magnets hold the display in the rail on the handlebar (see `HandlebarRail`).